 Marketable securities consist of investments with original maturities greater than 90 days.
 The Company has classified its investments with maturities beyond one year as short-term, based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
 The Company considers its investment portfolio of marketable securities to be available-for-sale.
 Accordingly, these investments are recorded at fair value, which is based on quoted market prices.
-Unrealized gains and losses are reported as a component of accumulated other comprehensive items in stockholders' equity.
-Realized gains and losses and declines in value judged to be other than temporary are included as a component of other expense, net, based on the specific identification method.
-When determining whether a decline in value is other than temporary, the Company considers several factors, including whether the Company has the intent to sell the security, and whether it is more likely than not that the Company will be required to sell the security prior to recovery of its amortized cost basis.
-No declines in value were deemed to be other than temporary during the three and nine months ended September 30, 2019 and 2018.
+Unrealized gains and losses are reported as the accumulated other comprehensive items in stockholders' equity.
+When the fair value is below the amortized cost of the asset, an estimate of expected credit losses is made.
+The credit-related impairment amount is recognized in net income; the remaining impairment amount and unrealized gains are reported as a component of accumulated other comprehensive income (loss) in stockholders' equity.
+Credit losses are recognized through the use of an allowance for credit losses account and subsequent improvements in expected credit losses are recognized as a reversal of an amount in the allowance account.
+If the Company has the intent to sell the security or it is more likely than not that the Company will be required to sell the security prior to recovery of its amortized cost basis, then the allowance for the credit loss is written-off and the excess of the amortized cost basis of the asset over its fair value is recorded in net income.